Death toll in central China floods rises to 302, dozens still missing - RFI

 But criticism of the government's handling of the disaster was met with a stern response.

-A large floral tribute at the subway in Zhengzhou was sealed off last week by authorities and foreign journalists covering the floods have been harassed online and on the ground.
+A large floral tribute at the Zhengzhou subway was sealed off last week by authorities and foreign journalists covering the floods have been harassed online and on the ground.

-Reporters from AFP were forced to delete footage by hostile residents and surrounded by dozens of men while reporting on a submerged traffic tunnel in Zhengzhou.
+Reporters from AFP were forced to delete footage by hostile residents and surrounded by dozens of men while reporting on a submerged traffic tunnel.

 Chinese foreign ministry spokesman Zhao Lijian last week singled out the BBC for criticism, labelling it a "Fake News Broadcasting Company" that has "attacked and smeared China, seriously deviating from journalistic standards."

-Officials and state media have long accused Western news organisations of anti-China bias.
+Officials and state media have long accused Western media organisations of anti-China bias.

 The United States has since said it was "deeply concerned" over the harassment and intimidation of foreign correspondents covering deadly floods in China.